Tom’s Radio Exploits

 I’m using a standard PMR446 radio to remain within the power and type compliance of the 446 bands.
 I only have TX access to the first 8 channels, but by using the Baofeng radio in recieve only, I can RX on all 16 channels.
 Generally when making 446 contacts, I use the Baofeng in recieve as it has a much better reciever than my 446 radio.
 This, and a lot of height from whatever hill I happen to be standing on seems to make making contacts significantly easier.

-I’m using a Heltec V3 board.
-It’s fantastic, and very fun to use, and I’ve made some decent contacts in Edinburgh.
-I’m amazed with the range, I can hit Glasgow very easily using other people’s more powerful antennae thanks to the meshed nature of the network.
+I started experimenting with LoRa mesh networks and made some decent contacts when I was up in Edinburgh.
+I’m amazed with the range, I could hit Glasgow very easily using other people’s more powerful antennae thanks to the meshed nature of the network.

 Tagged as: utility-pages radio